dogweather/forkful/content/en/php/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-Concatenating strings is basically just stringing words together.
-Think of it like making a train out of words instead of carriages.
-Programmers do it to combine text, like names with greetings, or to build up messages and data that need to be flexible.

 ## How to:
 In PHP, concatenating is all about the dot (`.').
 Take two strings, put a dot between them, and voila!
 They're now one.

 ```PHP